 Often land that is owned by government agencies is zoned Public Use Zone (PUZ) or the proposed future use of the site is inconsistent with its current zoning.
 Land which is zoned PUZ cannot be sold publicly and must be appropriately rezoned prior to sale.

 The GLPS is one of the many steps involved in releasing government land to the public market.
 Further information is available on the DELWP Government Land Planning Service page.

 How do I register my interest in purchasing a property?

 If the property is listed as being marketed for sale, you may contact the appointed real estate agent.

-If the property is listed as being prepared for sale, you may email email@example.com.
-On registering your interest, your details will be placed on file and you will be contacted by the appointed real estate when the marketed period commences.
+If the property is listed as being prepared for sale, you may email firstname.lastname@example.org.
+On registering your interest, your details will be placed on file and you will be contacted by the appointed real estate agent when the marketing period commences.

 Can I access due diligence reports for surplus properties?

 To maintain integrity and impartiality in government land transactions, due diligence reports prepared for a property will be released with the sales documentation upon the commencement of the marketing campaign for the property and can be accessed from the appointed real estate agent.